Louisiana State Tax Guide

 Taxpayers age 65 and older can also exclude up to $6,000 of annual retirement income from their taxable income.
 If filing jointly, each spouse can exclude up to $6,000.
 However, only one exclusion is permitted if one spouse is under age 65.

-• Diapers and feminine hygiene products are tax-exempt at the state level
+• Diapers and feminine hygiene products: Exempt

-In Louisiana, the average effective property tax rate is 0.56%, which is currently one of the lowest property tax rates in the U.S.
+In Louisiana, the average effective property tax rate is 0.51%, which is currently one of the lowest property tax rates in the U.S.

 Louisiana Property Tax Breaks for Retirees

-Special Assessment: Eligible homeowners 65 and older can have the tax assessed value of their property frozen.
+Special Assessment: Eligible homeowners 65 and older can have the tax-assessed value of their property frozen.
 To qualify, residents must meet income guidelines that are set each year.
 The freeze is permanent unless one of the following applies.

 • You no longer live in the home